-GEI Fellowship Applications for Fall 2018 Now Open!
+GEI Fellowship Applications for Fall 2019 Now Open (App Deadline EXTENDED May 6)

-The law school’s Environmental, Natural Resources, & Energy Law Program is now accepting applications from Lewis & Clark JD students who will be graduating in May of 2018 for one to two Green Energy Institute (GEI) Fellow positions to begin in the summer or fall of 2018.
-The one-year fellowships provide a tuition-free LLM degree offered pursuant to Lewis & Clark’s joint JD/LLM degree program.
+The law school’s Environmental, Natural Resources, & Energy Law Program is now accepting applications from Lewis & Clark JD students who will be graduating in May of 2019 for a Green Energy Institute (GEI) Energy Fellow position to begin in the summer or fall of 2019.
+The one-year fellowship provides a tuition-free LLM degree offered pursuant to Lewis & Clark’s joint JD/LLM degree program.
 (Other fees, such as health insurance, registration fees, and books, are the responsibility of the student.)
-The students will serve a GEI Fellow and work on various projects for GEI while pursuing the LLM degree.
-Although the deadline to apply is August 15, 2018, GEI may fill the position earlier.
-LLM applications are available by contacting Kelly Novahom at email@example.com.
+The student will serve as a GEI Energy Fellow and work on various projects for GEI while pursuing the LLM degree.
+Although the deadline to apply is May 6, 2019, GEI may fill the position earlier.
+LLM applications are available by contacting Kelly Novahom at email@example.com or on the web at: https://law.lclark.edu/programs/environmental_and_natural_resources_law/degrees/llm/application_info/

 A GEI Energy Fellow typically does the following: